Hefty EnergyBag Program

 Since we have such a problem pollution problem now, authors have the opportunity to teach children to look for alternatives in the future.
 Unfortunately, the majority of the book promotes plastic as a good resource that we NEED.
 It explains the different methods of plastic production, and how plastic begins as nurdles, although they didn’t use that term.
 It did not mention the various chemical compositions of plastic, or that they can be toxic to human health.

 For example, the book mentions twice that plastic is better for toys because plastic is safer and more durable.
-Perhaps more durable than glass or porcelain in the hands of a child, but not more durable than metal or wood.
+Plastic is not more durable than metal or wood.
 And safer is not always true.
 If you compare it to toys made from lead, yes, because lead is highly poisonous.
 But we also know that chemicals like phthalates and BPA are found in many plastic toys and infant items.
 There are other chemicals in plastics that we don’t know the long-term effects of yet.

 Under a subheading entitled Looking Into the Future: “Most plastics are made from chemicals that come from oil, but oil causes pollution, and it will run out one day.
 Don’t worry, you won’t have to do without plastic.
 Future plastics will probably be made from natural materials…” called bioplastics.